|Colin Murison Small's|

 All round Symi bays abound with crystal clear water.
 Most visitors take a caique to a deserted bay for an all-day picnic with wine provided.
 This has the incidental advantage of getting you away from the harbour during the short mid-day period when the excursion boats deposit Martians from Rhodes.
 On Saturdays an excursion caique takes you to Datça, a short sail away on the Turkish coast, where you can experience a different culture and enjoy the local market; why not bring a camel back for the family?

-Walking on Symi is another option: you can get maps or information straight from the horse’s mouth - Hugo Tyler, who has lived on Symi since the Middle Ages, knows every inch of the terrain and every episode in the island’s history.
+Walking on Symi is another option: pick up a map so that you know where you are.
 By the time you are back from your walk (or beach picnic) the Martians will have gone and the locals will revert to non-rip-off mode for their real guests.

 In the evening Symi’s harbour-front bustles, as does Chorio, the upper town.
 Both have dozens of tavernas and restaurants, ranging from traditional to unusually sophisticated.
 Views of the harbour from Chorio are breathtaking.